Ways To Raise Awareness During National Suicide Prevention Week

 Talking about suicide and suicidal ideation can be difficult, but it’s likely necessary to help reduce mental health stigma.
 The World Health Organization reports that more than 700,000 people globally die from suicide each year.
 They also share that a prior suicide attempt is one of the most common risk factors in suicide completion.
 That’s why creating an open dialogue about this issue, checking in on a loved one, and making an effort to educate everyone on the availability of resources for those facing mental health challenges can make a difference.

-There are also statistics that can be shared as a hopeful message, such as the following:
+There are also statistics and fact points that can be shared as a hopeful message, such as the following:

-• The 988 crisis number has now been federally recognized, meaning that crisis support is now more widely available.
+The 988 suicide crisis number has now been federally recognized, meaning that crisis support is now more widely available.

 Although suicide is still a leading cause of death, suicide prevention efforts can make a real impact.
 Sharing personal stories and statistics and otherwise speaking openly about mental health can be helpful during this week and year-round.